Uniswap/examples/v3-sdk/range-order/README.md

 To simulate listening for new blocks, the local chain is created with interval mining.
 This means transactions take some time to execute.
 The block time is therefore set to 6s.
 The application needs 2-4 blocks to startup when a new local chain is created.
+Transactions take 1 block to get included and the displayed values need another block to update as new read calls are made.
+Be aware that some functions include multiple transactions that are included sequentially.

 ## Configuration